‘Today Is The Day:’ Cops Reportedly Nab Man in Connection to Delphi Teen Murders

 An arrest has finally been made in connection to the murders of Indiana teens Libby German and Abby Williams, according to local news outlets, nearly six years after they were slain on a popular hiking trail.

 Cops have remained tight-lipped about Allen’s arrest.
-A spokesperson for the Indiana State Police told The Daily Beast they plan to announce a “significant” update in the case at 10 a.m.
+A spokesperson for the Indiana State Police told The Daily Beast they plan to announce a “significant” update on the case at 10 a.m.
 Monday.

 While insisting “nothing is confirmed at this time,” Kelsi German, Libby’s older sister, appeared to celebrate the breakthrough on Friday.